-Apricots are small early blooming trees in the genus Prunus cultivated for their delicious fruit.
-Because they bloom early, any late frost can severely damage the flowers, hence fruit set.
+Apricots are small, early blooming trees in the genus Prunus cultivated for their delicious fruit.
+Since they bloom early, any late frost can severely damage the flowers, hence fruit set.
 So how hardy are apricot trees?
 Are there any apricot trees suited to grow in zone 4?
 Read on to learn more.

 How Hardy are Apricot Trees?

-Because they blossom early, in February or late March, the trees can be susceptible to late frosts and are generally only suited to USDA zones 5-8.
+Since they blossom early, in February or late March, the trees can be susceptible to late frosts and are generally only suited to USDA zones 5 to 8.
 That said, there are some cold hardy apricot trees – zone 4 suitable apricot trees.

 Apricot trees as a general rule are fairly hardy.
 It’s just the flowers that can get blasted by a late frost.
 The tree itself will likely sail through the frosts, but you may not get any fruit.